 This newly derived models for multi-look SAR data can also be validated against real-life data.

-Fig. \ref{fig:verify_multi_look_SAR_dispersion_contrast_models} presents the the results of an experiment carried out for the stated purpose.
+Fig. \ref{fig:verify_multi_look_SAR_dispersion_contrast_models} presents the results of an experiment carried out for the stated purpose.

 In the experiment the intensity of a single-channel SAR data (HH) for a homogeneous area in the AIRSAR Flevoland dataset is extracted.

-Then the histograms for the log-distance and and contrast is plotted against the theoretical PDF given above.
+The histograms for the log-distance and contrast is then plotted against the theoretical PDF given above.

-The ENL is set to the nominal number of 4.

-And good visual match is apparent in the final results.
+The plot is obtained with ENL set to the nominal number (value?) of 4, and good visual match is apparent in the final results.

 \begin{figure}[h]